By ABE ASHER

-But once you understand that 80 percent of the people who cast a ballot for Trump last November would consider installing as president of the United States a man who fought a war against it to protect slavery, you know all you need to know about our primary fault line.
+But once you understand that 80 percent of the people who cast a ballot for Trump last November would consider installing as president of the United States a man who fought a war against them to protect slavery, you know all you need to know about our primary fault line.

 Ever since the election, political pundits have chided the Democratic Party for its embrace of “identity politics” in the last several years.
 Those pundits would like to see a return to broad coalitions and talk of we and us.

 But they miss the point almost entirely.

 Identity politics aren’t ideal, but it’s hard to make a clear-eyed argument for all of us uniting around our shared American-ness when — as the D.A.C.A. debate underlines — we’re still fighting battles about who gets to be American in the first place.

 Trump knows that debate well.
 His ascent to the White House started in earnest with his championing of the idea that President Obama wasn’t himself an American citizen.

 Identity politics are a natural refuge for minority groups who struggle to wield political power — just as historically black colleges were a refuge for black students frozen out of American higher education.
 Problem is, they aren’t being practiced solely by those minority groups.

 White identity politics elected Trump, and, since then, whiteness has been the most powerful political ideology in the country.

 That ideology was most prominent in and around the events in Charlottesville August, when Trump defended Neo-Nazis and sparked a debate on the place of Confederate monuments in 21st century America.